riken-aip/pyHSICLasso/README.md

 >>> hsic_lasso.classification(10)
 ```

 About output method, it is possible to select plots on the graph, details of the analysis result, output of the feature index.
+Note, to run the dump() function, it needs at least 5 features in the dataset.

 ```py
 >>> hsic_lasso.plot()